-Pegasus Primary School: Special Educational Needs and Disability (SEND) Information Report: 18-19
+Pegasus Primary School: Special Educational Needs and Disability (SEND) Information Report: 2024/2025

 We believe in providing the best education for all children, no matter their circumstances or backgrounds.
 Every child deserves the intrinsic joy of success and it is our job to ensure we meet every child's needs.
 We know that children grow in confidence when they experience challenge and overcome it.
-We don't believe on reducing our curriculum offer for children with special educational needs - our role is to adapt it to make it accessible for all.
-All children are experience our full curriculum offer, from climbing Snowdon to cooking on a bonfire.
+We don't believe in reducing our curriculum offer for children with special educational needs - our role is to adapt it to make it accessible for all.
+All children experience our full curriculum offer.
 As an inclusive school, we never rest until we find what works best for a child.
 We invest in training our team to understand the complexities of special needs and we work with agencies and providers to develop our practice.